mdrhm/EnrollMe/backend/API_DOCS.md

   {
     "course_id": 1,
     "course_level": 10300,
-    "course_subject": "CSC",
     "credits": 3,
-    "name": "Introduction to Computing for Majors"
+    "description": "Intensive introduction to computing, tailored to the needs of those majoring in computer science and computer engineering.
+Introduction to programming in a modern object-oriented programming language such as C++, with particular emphasis on the logical evolution of working programs from specifications.", "name": "Introduction to Computing for Majors",
+    "subject": "CSC"
   }
 ]
 ```